turnerud/turnerud.github.io/index.md

 layout: default
 ---

-I've included a link for each project that will lead you to my code, documentation, and video demos.
+I've included a link for each project that will lead you to my code, documentation, and video demos (if applicable).

 # Cybersecurity